Use the Drug Formulary to Filter the drug list by Drug Class, Condition, ACOEM Recommendation and /or Exemption Status.

 Step 2.
 Optional: Select one or more ‘Filters’ and click ‘Filter’

 Filters limit results.
-Add a Filter to limit results by Exemption Status, Drug Class, Condition and/or MTUS Recommendation.
+Add a Filter to limit results by Exemption Status, Drug Class, Condition and/or ACOEM Recommendation.

-- Non-Exempt: indicates a drug requires authorization prior to prescribing or dispensing.
+- Non-Exempt: drug requires authorization prior to prescribing or dispensing.

 Drug Class: Classification of the Drug per MTUS Drug List